WestDRI/wgpages/content/julia202202/julia-07-distributed1.md

 - you can obtain the remote result with `fetch()` or make the calling processor block with `wait()`

 In this workflow you have a single control process + multiple worker processes.
-Processes pass information via messages underneath, not via variables in shared memory
+Processes pass information via messages underneath, not via variables in shared memory.

 ### Launching worker processes